 The Departments of Food Science & Nutrition and Environment Technology Management, College of Life sciences at the Kuwait University, are proposing a two-year Master of Science joint degree program in Food and Environmental Toxicology.
+Full-time and part-time students will be admitted to this program.
 The program is designed to prepare post-graduate students for a career with Food Control Department, Kuwait Municipality, Ministry of Commerce and Industries, Environmental Protection Authority, Food & Nutrition Administration, Ministry of Health, and other organizations dealing with food production, as well as food imports.
-The program offers both thesis and non-thesis options.